GerHobbelt/mupdf/docs/Notes/Misc Notes/Static vs Dynamic libraries - MSVC projects and general findings.md

 ## When building executables: which dependencies should my MSVC project have?

-When you wish to produce a *statically linked* executable, use `MuPDFLib_Static` (or `MuPDFLib` if you want to load that part as a shared DLL when your executable has somee heavy usage of that codebasee anyway).
+When you wish to produce a *statically linked* executable, use `MuPDFLib_Static` (or `MuPDFLib` if you want to load that part as a shared DLL when your executable has some heavy usage of that codebase anyway).
 Where needed, add `wxWidgets` and `wxCharts` as dependencies and your linker should sort you out.

 Alternatively, when you wish to produce a small-size executable which re-uses the DLLs' codebases, then add `MuPDFLib`, `wxCharts_DLL` and `wxWidgets_DLL` as your dependencies.